-How Does Reverse Mergers Work?
+How Do Reverse Mergers Work?

 A shell company may have a primary purpose of acquiring private companies and making them public, bypassing the traditional IPO process.
-These types of companies can also be called special purpose acquisition companies or “blank check companies,” because they usually don’t have a target when they’re formed.
+These types of companies can also be called special purpose acquisition companies (SPACs) or “blank check companies,” because they usually don’t have a target when they’re formed.

 They may set a funding goal, but the managers of the SPAC will have control over how much money they will use during an acquisition.

 During its inception, a SPAC will seek sponsors, who will be allowed to retain equity in the SPAC after its IPO.
 There’s a lot to consider here, such as the differences and potential advantages for investors when comparing an IPO vs. acquisition via SPAC.